OllyMcB/js_number_converter/README.md

 - Add a (x) button below the fields to clear entries
 - Maybe use a single gear below the fields
 ![concept](images/layout_concept.jpeg)

+## TODO
+- Add Zoe Thexton as a contributor